MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/get-started-with-host-controller-driver-development.md

 ---
 Description: This section introduces you to high-level concepts and tasks for host driver development.
-title: Architecture: USB host controller extension (UCX)
+title: Architecture of USB host controller extension (UCX)
 ---

 # Architecture: USB host controller extension (UCX)